 Clementine Hozier was not a pushover.
 She was one of the few people who could tell Churchill when he was wrong and make him listen.

-But Clementine also served as Churchill's moral compass.
-When he was being cruel to his staff (a common 8 failing), she'd write him letters calling him out: "Your manner is not good."
+But Clementine also served as his moral compass.
+When he was being cruel to his staff — a recurring 8 failing — she'd write him letters: "Your manner is not good."
 During the war, when he considered morally questionable tactics, she pushed back.
+Quietly, but without apology.

-Their love letters, compiled by their daughter Mary into a 700-page book, reveal a tenderness Churchill rarely showed the world.
+Their love letters, compiled by their daughter Mary into a 700-page volume, reveal a tenderness Churchill almost never showed the world.
 They drew little cartoons for each other.
 She drew cats; he drew pigs.
-They signed off with pet names and declarations of love.
+They signed off with pet names and declarations of love that have no trace of the Bulldog in them.

-For an 8, finding someone who can stand up to you without triggering your defenses is rare.
-Clementine did this for Churchill for over half a century.
+For an 8, finding someone who can stand up to you without triggering your defenses is genuinely rare.
+Clementine did it for over half a century.
 When he died, she was at his bedside.

 The Darker Side: Bengal and the 8's Blind Spots

-No honest analysis of Churchill can ignore his failures.
-And they were significant.
+No honest analysis of Churchill can sidestep his failures.
+And they were serious.

-Historians debate how much blame Churchill personally deserves.
-The causes of the famine were complex, and his government did eventually send aid.
-But his racist attitudes toward Indians are well-documented, and his initial response to their suffering was dismissive.
+Historians debate the degree of Churchill's personal culpability — the causes of the famine were structural, and his government did eventually send aid.
+But his racist attitudes are documented, and his initial response to the dying was contemptuous.

 The 1945 Shock: When the Nation Said No